 Bosnia and Herzegovina: Debate and EUFOR ALTHEA Reauthorisation*

-Council products on BiH are prepared by the BiH Coordination and Drafting Group (CDG), which is comprised of France, Germany, Italy, Russia, the UK, the US and elected Council members Albania, Ireland and Norway.
+Council products on BiH are prepared by the BiH Coordination and Drafting Group (CDG), which is comprised of France, Germany, Italy, Russia, the UK, the US, and elected Council members Albania, Malta, and Switzerland.
 Each member chairs the group for one month, rotating in alphabetical order.
-Ireland was the CDG Chair in October.
+Switzerland is the CDG Chair in November.

-The draft resolution in blue, which was prepared by Ireland, renews EUFOR ALTHEA’s authorisation for a period of one year.
-It consists of the same key operative paragraphs contained in resolution 2604 of 3 November 2021—which most recently renewed the force’s authorisation—without adding any new elements.
+The draft resolution in blue, which was prepared by Switzerland, renews EUFOR ALTHEA’s authorisation for a period of one year.
+It consists of the same key operative paragraphs contained in resolution 2658 of 2 November 2022—which most recently renewed the force’s authorisation—without adding any new elements.

-*Post-script: On 2 November, the Security Council unanimously adopted resolution 2658, renewing the authorisation of the EU-led multinational stabilisation force (EUFOR ALTHEA) for another year, until 2 November 2023.
+Post-script: On 2 November, the Security Council unanimously adopted resolution 2706, renewing the authorisation of the the EU-led multidimensional stabilisation force (EUFOR ALTHEA) for another year.